node-techno-lab/node-cluster/doc/miscellaneous.md

  ## PM2 ready event

-You can start PM2 with the `--wait-ready` options and `timeout
+You can start PM2 with the `--wait-ready` option

 ```bash
 pm2 start index.js --wait-ready --listen-timeout 15000